GorillaSapiens/n/src/assembler/doc.md

 The assembler does **not** currently document support for:

-- relocatable object output
+- ELF or other object formats besides o65
-- linker/fixups
+- fully general linker semantics
 - `.equ` alias syntax
 - `.set`
 - conditional assembly